sahasouravcse/api-qantas-rest-api-files/README.md

 # api-qantas-rest-api-files

-This CRUD REST Based API is capable of consuming Mobile or Web interface based.
-Here the Customer users can perform Crteate Data operation, Read Data operation, Update and Delete Operation, through End tools such as PostMan
+This REST Based API is capable of being consumed by Mobile or Web interface channels where users can perform the following operations - Create,Read,Update and Delete through End tools such as PostMan

 Recommended Versions
-Tool/Framework/Language
-Recommended Version

 Java 8
 Eclipse/